With the reform of the Companies Act, the new concept of small company has been introduced for audit exemptions.

 A company’s FYE is the date where its accounting books for the year are closed; and is the cut-off date for the consolidation of the company’s profit and loss.

-Given that companies are required to hold their first Annual General Meeting (“AGM”) within 18 months from the date of incorporation; and the accounts need to be presented to the directors at least two weeks before the AGM is held, companies should consult their professional corporate services providers on whether their company would fall within this category.
-The illustration below shows how a company could have its FYE before 1 July 2015.
+Given that companies are required to hold their first Annual General Meeting (“AGM”) within 6 months from its financial year-end; and the accounts need to be presented to the directors at least two weeks before the AGM is held, companies should consult their professional corporate services providers on whether their company would fall within this category.
+The illustration below shows the timeline for holding AGMs and Filling of Annual Returns

-Rikvin also has an AGM calculator, which can assist companies to determine how when their AGMs should be held and hence, whether their first FYE is after 1 July 2015.
+Rikvin also has an AGM calculator, which can assist companies to determine how when their AGMs should be held.

 For companies that fall under this category, they would only need to ensure that they meet at least two out of the three criteria mentioned in the first section, in order to qualify as a “small company”.